front-end-intermediate/DOM-Scripting/readme.md

 nav.append(navList);
 ```

 Our nav bar now displays all the items in our array but the code is fugly.
 This is a good example of [imperative programming](https://tylermcginnis.com/imperative-vs-declarative-programming/).
 We will need to progress beyond this to a more declarative style.
+We will use many [Functional Progamming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) techniques. (see `students.js` in today's `other` folder.)

 ---